 - ovarian cysts

-- excessive hair growth in areas where hair more commonly occurs in men, including the development of hair around the nipples
+- excessive hair growth in areas where hair more commonly occurs in males, including around the nipples

 You don’t need to remove the dark hairs around your nipples.
 They won’t cause any issues.
 However, you can remove them for aesthetic reasons if you choose.
 Several treatment options may help.

 This is the least harmful option you can try at home, but you’ll need to be careful not to cut your breasts.
 Grab small scissors, like manicure scissors, and hold the nipple hairs with your finger or tweezers.
 Cut the hair close to the skin.
 The hair will continue to grow, so you will likely need to cut it frequently.